Websites and dynamic portals are synonymous with business, whether you’re a B2B or B2C, national or global organization.

 Engagement, interactivity, and personalization are some of the main characteristics of modern digital experiences.
 Consider a customer who adds several products to his cart on your e-commerce website but does not complete the transaction.
 When he returns to the website, he will be reminded of the products in his shopping cart and urged to continue purchasing.

-The purpose of dynamic portals is to deliver user-tailored digital experiences by presenting them with relevant content and driving engagement or pushing them toward conversion.
+The purpose of dynamic portals—such as a dynamic B2B customer portal for e-commerce—is to deliver user-tailored digital experiences by presenting them with relevant content and driving engagement or pushing them toward conversion.

 2. CMS System vs. Digital Experience Platform for Content Updates

 Another crucial difference between static websites and dynamic portals relates to the way content is updated.
 Static websites use a content management system (CMS) to maintain, manage, and edit content.
 However, here’s the issue.

 CMS only focuses on basic content management capabilities, like editing, publishing, or scheduling.